eokoe/http-callback-service/README.md

 # HTTP callback service
-This service is a simple way to make http callback with automatic retry and scheduling
+This service is a simple way to make http callback with automatic retry and scheduling.

+Speed is not a goal, as it will queue it on postgres and pull each second, but others jobs may be blocking processing.

-It's intended to be used inside an secure network (as it does not have any authorization by now)
+It's intended to be used inside an secure network (as it does not have any authorization by now).

 As a user, you may do an (guess what, http) request with, at least: